research

 Abstract: We develop a macroeconomic model to study how carbon pricing initiatives could affect the global economy via international production networks.
 Using sector- and country-specific data, we estimate the impact of three policies: (i) a global uniform tax; (ii) an EU-only tax; and (iii) an EU-only tax combined with a carbon border adjustment mechanism.
 Our results show that the distribution of tax-induced socioeconomic losses across sectors and countries critically depends on their relative position within global value chains.
 Negative impacts triggered by demand shocks in downstream sectors (and propagating upstream) appear to be stronger than that of direct taxation.
 We also find carbon pricing policies to reconfigure the structure of the international production network, with some countries/sectors becoming more marginal and others more central.
 Marginalisation on the intermediate input market is salient for countries imposing unilateral carbon policies.

-[slides | latest version]Global Production Networks and Water Depletion (with E. Aguilar and B. Conte)
+[slides | paper] new version coming soon!Global Production Networks and Water Depletion (with B. Conte)

 Supply Chain Composition and Carbon Pricing: Evidence from the EU ETS (with P. Coster and L. Esala)